calltracking/web-components/README.md

 ```

+## Methods available to control the phone

+The element has methods that allow you to control the phone externally.
+You might use these methods to add additional functionality or click to dial type features.

+* dial(phoneNumber) make a phone call to the given phoneNumber.
+The phoneNumber should be in +E.164 format.
+* muteCall() toggle the agents microphone.
+* answerCall() answer an incoming phone call.
+* hangupCall() hangup a live call.
+* sendDigit(digit) send a digit from the dial pad to the phone e.g. 1, 2, 3, 4, *, #, etc…

 ## And events you can send to the phone to control it for example outbound dial

 ```javascript
   document.getElementById('phone').dispatchEvent(new CustomEvent('dial', { detail: { phoneNumber: dialNumber } }));